AlinaBrode/am_lang/docs/plans.md

 * create a page for programming etudes
   * create a description on welcome page about programming etudes
   * create a page in the same format as "interesting notes" for programming etudes
+* new note on bilingual titles, js in the project
+  * review new text
+  * add picture
+* link telegram channel and web site with small etudes repository + linkedin
+  * on the website: on welcome page create a new section "Contacts", two subsections: Alina, Arseniy.
+Put links on github and linkedin